databendlabs/databend/website/blog/2022-06-09-quick-deploy.md

 :::tip

-Databend requires a scalabe storage (for example, object storage) to work.
+Databend requires a scalable storage (for example, object storage) to work.
 This blog uses local file system to provide you a hands-on experience.
 Never use a local file system as storage for production purposes.

 :::